-Each student is responsible for full payment of all charges on his or her account by the payment due date, even if the account balance is being paid by another party.
+Each student is responsible for full payment of all charges on their account by the payment due date, even if the account balance is being paid by another party.
 The student is responsible for keeping CGCC informed of any address or telephone number changes.
-Even if the student is under 18 years of age, he or she will be held liable for any charges on his or her account under ORS 348.105.
-When a student registers for a class, he or she is liable for payment of the charges on that class, whether or not the student attends.
+Even if the student is under 18 years of age, they will be held liable for any charges on their account under ORS 348.105.
+When a student registers for a class, they are liable for payment of the charges on that class, whether or not the student attends.
 To have the charges removed, the student must personally drop the class by the drop deadline through the online student account system (MyCGCC).